SimpleNewz - Build Wealth | AI Money | Crypto

 Choose Renting If:

-- You’re uncertain about the market or your long-term plans.
+• You’re pessimistic about the market or your future plans.

 Choose Buying If:

-- You’re ready for the responsibilities of homeownership.
+You’re ready to accept the responsibilities that come with homeownership.

 Final Thoughts